PSA Group: Chrysler Europe acquisition

-Crisis (2012–2014)
+Financial crisis, alliance with General Motors (2012–2014)

 On 29 February 2012, PSA announced the creation of a major alliance with General Motors (GM), as part of which GM became PSA's second-largest shareholder, after the Peugeot family, with a holding of 7%.
-The alliance was intended to enable $2 billion per year of cost savings through platform sharing, common purchasing and other economies of scale.
+The alliance was intended to enable £1.5 billion per year of cost savings through platform sharing, common purchasing and other economies of scale.

 In July 2012, a union official said that PSA Peugeot Citroën would cut as much as 10 percent (8,000-10,000) of its French workforce of 100,356 employees on permanent and temporary contract.
 The jobs cut was more than previously announced.

-On 24 October, PSA said it was close to an agreement with creditor banks on €11.5 billion ($14.9 billion) of refinancing and had won state guarantees on €7 billion in further borrowing by its Banque PSA Finance.
+On 24 October, PSA said it was close to an agreement with creditor banks on €11.5 billion (£11.3 billion) of refinancing and had won state guarantees on €7 billion in further borrowing by its Banque PSA Finance.

 On 12 December 2013, General Motors announced it was selling its 7% stake in PSA Peugeot Citroën to Padmapriya Automobile Investment Group.

 In 2014, Dongfeng Motor Group, the Chinese partner that builds PSA cars in China, and the French government each took a 13% stake in PSA, in a financial rescue operation, reducing the Peugeot family share from 25% to 14%.